MMartinezPos/MMartinezPos/README.md

+## Michael's Portfolio

-## Graph Brain Project, Virginia Commonwealth University – Research Assistant
+# Graph Brain Project, Virginia Commonwealth University – Research Assistant
 *	Responsible for working in Python and Sage to add and test dozens of graph functions for computational stability and to support existing mathematical research goals.
 *	Collaborating with a team of 5+ researchers to maintain and update the project’s GitHub codebase.